 Sphingosine-1-phosphate is endogenous agonist of S1P receptors, that are G protein-coupled receptors, and divided into five subtypes (S1PR1-5).
 S1PR1, S1PR2, and S1PR3 are expressed in practically all cells, although with highest expression in immune cells.
 S1PR1 on astrocytes, neural stem cells, and B and T cells regulate the cell migration; on cardiomyocytes they affect the β-AR signalling; on endothelial cells S1PR1 inhibits angiogenesis and strengthens tight junctions between endothelial cells, and regulates the vessel permeability.
 S1PR2 are involved in matrix remodelling, angiogenesis, and fibroblast function, and mast cell degranulation.
 S1PR4 is expressed in lymphoid and hematopoietic tissues.
-S1PR5 is expressed mainly in the white matter in the brain.
+S1PR5 is expressed mainly on oligodendrocytes in the white matter in the brain.

 [11C]TZ3321 is a S1PR1-specific PET tracer (Liu et al., 2016; Jin et al., 2017), and it has been used in small animal models to study vascular injury and MS. Fluorine-18 labelled S1PR1 radioligands are under development (Shaikh et al., 2015; Luo et al., 2018).